petterh/textedit/docs/Chapter-13-About-Dialogs.md

 ![](Chapter-13-About-Dialogs-Figure15.bmp)

-**Figure 15: The About Dialog.** Some STATIC widgets have been subjected to a WM{"_"}SETFONT message, while others have been subclassed.
+**Figure 15: The About Dialog.** Some STATIC widgets have been subjected to a WM_SETFONT message, while others have been subclassed.

 If you look at the dialog box in Figure 15, you’ll note several different fonts.
-In the case of the program title and version, this is a simple matter of creating the desired font, then sending a WM{"_"}SETFONT message to the control.
+In the case of the program title and version, this is a simple matter of creating the desired font, then sending a WM_SETFONT message to the control.
 This is done using the SetWindowFont macro defined in windowsx.h.

-More interesting is the boldfacing of individual words in the IDC{"_"}COMMENTS and IDC{"_"}COMMERCIAL controls.
+More interesting is the boldfacing of individual words in the IDC_COMMENTS and IDC_COMMERCIAL controls.
 This is done by subclassing normal static controls.
 In onInitDialog, you’ll find a pair of calls to subclassHTML, which is all it takes to accomplish this.
 Except, of course, for writing the subclassHTML function itself, and accompanying paraphernalia.
 This is described in the sidebar entitled “[The HTML Static Control](Sidebar-The-HTML-Static-Control.md).”

 < Listing 55: AboutDlg.cpp >
 < Listing 56: HTML.h>